PingThingsIO/btrdb-explained/README.md

 | 8     | 2^14 ns     | 16.38 µs          |
 | 9     | 2^8 ns      | 256 ns            |
 | 10    | 2^2 ns      | 4 ns              |

+Therefore, the sampling rate of the data at different moments will determine how deep the tree will be during those slices of time.
+Regardless of the depth of the actual data, the time spent querying at some higher level (lower resolution) will remain fixed (quick) due to summaries provided by parent nodes.

 ...